 Astrid-Christina Koch (EC) asked about the European Commission (EC) representation on the GEOGLAM Advisory Committee, and it was noted this was likely related to EC funded activities related to agriculture.

 Steven Hosford (CNES) asked about the transition to LSI-VC, and Brian noted that the suggestion for the transition is that it would take place once the major coordination effort is completed, and large-scale meetings are no longer required.
 Tom Cecere (USGS) noted that as the LSI-VC re-forms and grows, participation from GEOGLAM will be considered.

+Main Plenary issue: feedback on potential transition of GEOGLAM support to LSI-VC.

 GEO 2016 - 2025